SQL Server SUM() Function

 ALL vs. DISTINCT

-Let’s create a new table for demonstration the difference between ALL and DISTINCT:
+Let’s create a new table to demonstrate the difference between ALL and DISTINCT options:

 CREATE TABLE t(